 Beatrice is one of Shakespeare’s most appealing characters.
 She is the niece of a wealthy Messina landowner who is entertaining some officers returning from a war who have stopped by.
 One of them, Benedick, is an officer whom she has met before and whom she doesn’t like.
 She engages in bantering conversations with him during which she mercilessly demolishes him, while he fights back.
 He has told everyone that he will never marry.
 She is also resolved never to marry.
 They are both highly intelligent and superb with language, which makes for very funny scenes between them During the course of the play their friends trick them into discovering a hidden love for each other, which surprises her, and they end up marrying.

-In the 21st Century we can still recognise our own humanity in all of Shakespeare’s 400 year-old characters but even in that context Beatrice is remarkable.
+In the 21st Century we can still recognise our own humanity in all of Shakespeare’s 400 year-old characters but even in that context, Beatrice is remarkable.
 She is very much like the modern feminist women of our times.
 Her assertiveness with men is striking and the views she expresses go beyond anything else among Shakespeare’s women to the point of believing and articulating that women are the superior sex.
-The exchange of insults between Beatrice and Benedick are witty and philosophical at the same time and revolve around what we would recognise as the battle of the sexes.
+The exchange of insults between Beatrice and Benedick are witty and philosophical at the same time and revolves around what we would recognise as the battle of the sexes.
 They put each other down on gender grounds and debate the advantages and disadvantages of being a member of the respective genders.

 The following quote is an example of the way Beatrice talks about men and her distaste for the state of marriage: ‘Lord, I could not endure a husband with a beard on his face: I had rather lie in the woollen,’ meaning that she would rather sleep with the wool of a sheep against her face than with a man’s beard against it.